PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition

 \subsection{Overview}

 We organize the remainder of the paper as follows.
-In \cref{sec:system}, we introduce the system architecture of the \prpr testbed, detailing its key modules. \cref{sec:competition} presents the competition setup based on the \prpr testbed and describes the customizations made to support a wide range of humanoid robot tasks. \cref{sec:results} highlights the capabilities of \prpr and summarizes the competition results.
-Finally, in \cref{sec:conclusion}, we conclude the paper with a discussion on the future directions for humanoid testbeds.
+In \cref{sec:system}, we introduce the system architecture of the \pmb{PR2} testbed, detailing its key modules. \cref{sec:competition} presents the competition setup based on the \pmb{PR2} testbed and describes the customizations made to support a wide range of humanoid robot tasks. \cref{sec:results} highlights the capabilities of \pmb{PR2} and summarizes the competition results.
+Finally, in \cref{sec:conclusion}, we conclude the paper with a discussion on the future directions for the humanoid testbed.